allmyles/allmyles-docs/flights.rst

         To proceed with the flight workflow after a flexible date search, a regular search request must be sent with the parameters of the chosen option.
 It is not possible to make a booking based on booking IDs returned in the flexible date search response!
+Please include the **flexible_date_search_reference** parameters in the regular search sent after a flexible date search.

     :JSON Parameters:
         - **fromLocation** (*String*) -- departure location, given as IATA code